Find out how to test your home, your workplace or your school for radon.

 Radon detectors are small, round, plastic discs about the size of the palm of your hand.
-You place them as outlined below and leave them for three months before posting them back to the testing service for analysis.
+You place one in the living room and one in the main bedroom (the rooms in the home where you and your family spend most of your time) and leave them for three months.
 Radon detectors are passive detectors, this means that they collect radon automatically, so they simply need to be placed in your home.

 Every home has different amounts of radon so even if your neighbours have tested their home for radon, you should still test your home.